Hannah Murray

 Hannah Murray in seasons 2 and 8 of 'Game of Thrones'

-One year had passed and you could already see her in the role of Julie in the crime drama ‘Detroit’, where she co-starred with Will Poulter, John Boyega, Algee Smith, and Kaitlyn Dever.
+The following year, she appeared in the role of Julie in the crime drama 'Detroit', where she co-starred with Will Poulter, John Boyega, Algee Smith, and Kaitlyn Dever.
 The movie was based on the uprising from 1967 in the city of Detroit.

 Hannah Murray's personal life